NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation: Speech Generation Systems

-Existing TTS systems that support speech generation with NVVs can be divided into two categories: prompt-based and tag-based systems.
-We benchmark 15 TTS systems, including 7 prompt-based and 8 tag-based systems, offering a diverse evaluation spectrum.
+Existing systems that support speech generation with NVVs can be divided into two categories: prompt-based and tag-based systems.
+We benchmark 15 speech generation systems, including 7 prompt-based and 8 tag-based systems, offering a diverse evaluation spectrum.
 Commercial models demonstrate strong industrial performance, while open-source systems emphasize transparency, reproducibility, and research into controllable speech generation.